NatalieWolfe/Recipes/Dinner/Chicken Adobo Soup.md

  - 2 medium carrots, diced
  - 1 large yellow onion, diced
  - 2 stocks celery, diced
+ - 2 russet potatoes, peeled and diced
- - 2 cups frozen corn
+ - 1 cup frozen corn
  - 4 cloves garlic, minced
- - 15 oz canned blacked beans, rinsed
+ - 15 oz canned black beans, rinsed
  - 15 oz canned diced tomatoes
  - 2 chipotle peppers, seeded and diced (from can of chipotle in adobo)
  - 2 tbsp adobo sauce (also from can of chipotle in adobo)